 There are no pre-prerequisites for this course.
-While having Earth Science or AP Enviornomental Science would be beneficial for your understanding of some course content and completion of scenario-based problems, it is not a requirement.
+While having Earth Science or AP Environmental Science would be beneficial for your understanding of some course content and completion of scenario-based problems, it is not a requirement.

 This answer truly depends on how much time you want to invest in the course.
-On average, past participants reported spending an average of 10-12 hours on the assignments that are contained within each course module.
-Think of these modules like units of study.
-Module assignments are due every two weeks by Saturday night at 11:55 PM (EST).
+Past participants reported spending an average of 10-12 hours on the assignments within each course module.
+Think of these modules as units of study.
+Module assignments are due every two weeks by Sunday night at 11:55 PM (EST).
 The more you want to read and explore links and resources provided within the course as a supplement to the basic course content, the more time you will spend on the course every two weeks.

 This truly depends on the decision of your school/division.
 You must contact TNCC for an official transcript to provide confirmation of course completion.
 Receiving college credit is more beneficial to your future college career as it shows commitment to a path of study as a high school student.

-Yes, upon successful completion of the VESSS online course, you can receive four transferable college credits in GOL 195 from Thomas Nelson Community College (TNCC).
-It is up to the college that you attend as to how they will accept the credits.
+Upon successfully completing the VESSS online course, you can receive four transferable college credits in GOL 105 from Virginia Peninsula Community College (VPCC).
+It is up to the college that you attend how they will accept the credits.
 If you attend the Summer Academy and successfully complete the course, you will receive one college credit in GOL 199, Independent Research, from TNCC.
 Once in college, you may need to take the course syllabus to the registrar’s office to receive credit.

-There are approximately 30-35 students assigned to each Master Teacher’s group for the online course.
+Approximately 30-35 students are assigned to each Master Teacher’s group for the online course.

 Students chosen for the program will be provided a log-in to the VESSS Online Course “Moodle” site.
-Through this system, students will have access to the lesson material and can submit assignments in the file formats requested in each specific assignment.
+Through this system, students can access the lesson material and submit assignments in the file formats requested in each assignment.

 Master Teachers are required to provide feedback and evaluation within seven days of the assignments being submitted.
 Note – if you submit work late, please do not expect that you will have the work graded within one week.
-You will need to send your Master Teacher an email alerting them of any late submissions!
+You must send your Master Teacher an email alerting them of late submissions!

 Late work is accepted with a grade penalty.
-The course requirements and syllabus detail the amount of points deducted per day.
-Caution: if you are more than two modules behind (that is one month!), those late assignments will not be accepted and you will receive “zeroes.”
+The course requirements and syllabus detail the number of points deducted per day.
+Caution: if you are more than two modules behind (that is one month!), those late assignments will not be accepted, and you will receive “zeroes.”

 Past a certain point, the number of points deducted for the assignment for each day late would result in a negative grade!

 You may request to be dropped from the course by contacting Joyce Corriere in writing (email@example.com).
-You will be withdrawn from the course if you have not submitted work for 3 consecutive modules and/or you have not logged in to the website in over 30 days, unless you have prior approval from the VESSS Program Manager and the online Master Teacher.
-Failure to withdraw from the course will reflect a “F” on your TNCC transcript.
+You will be withdrawn from the course if you have not submitted work for three consecutive modules and/or have not logged in to the website in over 30 days unless you have prior approval from the VESSS Program Manager and the online Master Teacher.
+Failure to withdraw from the course will reflect an “F” on your VPCC transcript.

 If you are not current in your assignments, you will be dropped from the credit-earning portion of the course.
 You can remain in the course for no credit and still be considered for the Summer Academy.